discoposse/templatizer/README.md

 # Rails Modern App Template

+This templatizer creates modern Rails 8 applications in a separate directory, allowing you to keep the templatizer itself version controlled while creating independent Rails applications.

+## How It Works

+The templatizer creates new Rails applications in the parent directory (`../`) so that:
+- The templatizer itself can be version controlled independently
+- Each new Rails app gets its own separate directory and git repository
+- You can easily organize multiple projects while keeping the templatizer as a standalone tool

 This template creates a modern Rails 8 application with:

 - **Authentication System**: Complete user authentication with sessions, password reset, and email confirmation